g3n/engine/README.md

 G3N was heavily inspired and based on the [three.js](https://threejs.org/) Javascript 3D library.
 If you are curious about G3N and would like to see it in action we recommend that you install the [G3N demo program](https://github.com/g3n/g3nd).
+The G3N API is not still completely stable.

 # Dependencies

-The engine needs an OpenGL driver installed in the system and on Unix like systems depends on some C libraries that must be installed.
+The engine needs an OpenGL driver installed in the system and on Unix like systems depends on some C libraries that can be installed using the platform package manager.
 In all cases it is necessary to have a C compiler installed.

 * For Ubuntu/Debian-like Linux distributions, install `libgl1-mesa-dev` and `xorg-dev` packages.